-WHAT IS A SPINAL FUSION?
+WHAT’S A SPINAL FUSION?

 Spinal fusion helps to eliminate painful motion and helps to restore the stability of the spine.
 According to a report by the Agency for Healthcare Research and Quality (AHRQ), neurosurgeons performed almost 488,000 spinal fusions in the USA in 2011.
-Neurosurgeons usually recommend spinal fusion surgery after when they can identify the source of the pain by performing several imaging tests like X rays, computerized tomography (CT) scans, and magnetic resonance imaging (MRI) scans.
+Neurosurgeons usually recommend spinal fusion surgery after when they can identify the source of the pain by performing several imaging tests such as X rays, computerized tomography (CT) scans, and magnetic resonance imaging (MRI) scans.

 Conditions for Spinal Fusion

 Neurosurgeons will likely not recommend doing spinal fusion in patients with the following conditions:

 - Patients with problems that might prevent bone fusion

 - Patients with the problem of atherosclerosis in the aorta or iliac vessels

 An ideal candidate most likely has a diagnosis of herniated discs, spinal stenosis, spinal deformities, spinal tumor, degenerative disc disease, or pain caused by several reasons.
 Neurosurgeons also recommend spinal fusion for the patients who have the followings 2: